sahilpate-221s/SketchFlow/README.md

    - Deploy and verify API endpoints.

 3. **MongoDB Atlas**:
-   - Create a cluster and whitelist Render’s IP.
+   - Create a cluster and whitelist Render's IP.
    - Update `MONGO_URI` in Render.

 ## Usage